Sql Server Integration Services (SSIS) 2016 Review

 2012 Version introduced very flexible parameter capability superior to many other ETL tools.
 Project parameters integrate into Sql Agent to provide job-level ability to dynamically change runtime values such as source/target connections.

 Just google if you don't know the answer - from youtube to blogs there's an incredible amount of information out there about this tool.
+I suspect far more than any other ETL tool.

 List of good features...